jyoung8607/neos-manual-install/README.md

 6. Connect to that IP using SSH, or use [Openpilot Toolkit](https://github.com/spektor56/OpenpilotToolkit).
 7. Paste this command into your SSH session: `curl -Ls https://tinyurl.com/bdhse3xn | bash -s`

-# Advanced usage
+# Advanced Usage (Installing a Custom Fork)

 Let's be honest, we're here because you were tempted to uninstall openpilot and try some other random fork!
-The installer script above will accept two optional parameters, a GitHub repository owner and a branch name.
+The installer script in Step 7 above will accept two optional parameters, a GitHub repository owner and a branch name.
 This mirrors the format used by comma's install generator.

 Where you would normally use the install URL: `https://installer.comma.ai/commaai/release2`